bodrick/awesome/TOPICS.md

 *   [Semantic-Org/Semantic-UI](https://github.com/Semantic-Org/Semantic-UI) - Semantic is a UI component framework based around useful principles from natural language.
 *   [tariqbuilds/linux-dash](https://github.com/tariqbuilds/linux-dash) - A beautiful web dashboard for Linux
 *   [snapappointments/bootstrap-select](https://github.com/snapappointments/bootstrap-select) - :rocket: The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.

-## ai

-*   [vercel/ai-chatbot](https://github.com/vercel/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel
-*   [Hyraze/ai-collective-tools](https://github.com/Hyraze/ai-collective-tools) - Explore a curated selection of AI tools and resources
-*   [modal-labs/quillman](https://github.com/modal-labs/quillman) - A chat app that transcribes audio in real-time, streams back a response from a language model, and synthesizes this response as natural-sounding speech.
-*   [mahseema/awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools
-*   [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Operating LLMs in production
-*   [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
-*   [kelvins/awesome-mlops](https://github.com/kelvins/awesome-mlops) - :sunglasses: A curated list of awesome MLOps tools
-*   [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
-*   [Stability-AI/StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI) - StableSwarmUI, A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
-*   [lunary-ai/lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
-Observability, analytics and evaluation.
-*   [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
-Dify.AI is an LLM application development platform.
-It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
-*   [dosco/llm-client](https://github.com/dosco/llm-client) - LLMClient - A Caching and Debugging Proxy Server for LLM Users and A Multi-LLM Client Library
-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
-*   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
-Over time, CLI will add more functions and new command options to support complex automation and workflows.
-This is a very early Alpha version.
-We would love to get your feedback on the new features or improvements.
-*   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
-*   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
-Powered by Llama 2.
-100% private, with no data leaving your device.
-New: Code Llama support!
-*   [aorumbayev/autogpt4all](https://github.com/aorumbayev/autogpt4all) - 🛠️ User-friendly bash script for setting up and configuring your LocalAI server with the GPT4All for free! 💸
-*   [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source OpenAI alternative.
-Self-hosted, community-driven and local-first.
-Drop-in replacement for OpenAI running on consumer-grade hardware.
-No GPU required.
-Runs ggml, gguf, GPTQ, onnx, TF compatible models: llama, llama2, rwkv, whisper, vicuna, koala, cerebras, falcon, dolly, starcoder, and many others
-*   [Richasy/FantasyCopilot](https://github.com/Richasy/FantasyCopilot) - A new-age AI desktop tool
-*   [steven2358/awesome-generative-ai](https://github.com/steven2358/awesome-generative-ai) - A curated list of modern Generative Artificial Intelligence projects and services
-*   [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
-*   [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
-*   [ParisNeo/lollms-webui](https://github.com/ParisNeo/lollms-webui) - Lord of Large Language Models Web User Interface
-*   [ai-collection/ai-collection](https://github.com/ai-collection/ai-collection) - The Generative AI Landscape - A Collection of Awesome Generative AI Applications
-*   [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models, available on Windows, Mac, Linux
-*   [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
-*   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation
-*   [microsoft/vscode-copilot-release](https://github.com/microsoft/vscode-copilot-release) - Feedback on GitHub Copilot Chat UX in Visual Studio Code.
-*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source experiment tracker.
-*   [sindresorhus/awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI
-*   [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
-*   [microsoft/semantic-kernel](https://github.com/microsoft/semantic-kernel) - Integrate cutting-edge LLM technology quickly and easily into your apps
-*   [salesforce/logai](https://github.com/salesforce/logai) - LogAI - An open-source library for log analytics and intelligence
-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.
-*   [wieslawsoltes/ChatGPT](https://github.com/wieslawsoltes/ChatGPT) - A ChatGPT C# client for MacOS, Windows, Linux, Android, iOS and Browser.
-Powered by Avalonia UI framework.
-*   [lxe/simple-llm-finetuner](https://github.com/lxe/simple-llm-finetuner) - Simple UI for LLM Model Finetuning
-*   [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
-*   [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫
-*   [rubberduck-ai/rubberduck-vscode](https://github.com/rubberduck-ai/rubberduck-vscode) - Use AI-powered code edits, explanations, code generation, error diagnosis, and chat in Visual Studio Code with the official OpenAI API.
-*   [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
-*   [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning and machine learning models
-*   [emgucv/emgucv](https://github.com/emgucv/emgucv) - Emgu CV is a cross platform .Net wrapper to the OpenCV image processing library.
-*   [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
-*   [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨

 ## gpt-3